 The smell of food is very important to animals.
 Make sure to feed the different pets on either side of the door that goes into the new animal’s room, so they start to connect something they enjoy with each other’s smell.
+Make sure you choose healthy food for the dog and other pets.
 After there is a success with this activity, it is good to start walking the new dog throughout the house.

 12. Introduce The New Dog To The House